jonathan-armstrong-303/vagrant-greenplum-6.1.4-install/README.md

     cd ~/vagrant

 You will place the "Vagrantfile" Vagrant config in the ~/vagrant directory.
 However, don't "vagrant up" yet.
-We need to install some Vagrant plugins
+We still need to install some Vagrant plugins

 ## Installation (Vagrant Plug-Ins/Grab Greenplum Binary For Posterity)

-Install plugins which are necessary for the subsequent Greenplum install:
+Install plugins which are necessary &/or helpful in the subsequent Greenplum install:

     vagrant plugin install vagrant-scp
     vagrant plugin install vagrant-hostsupdater